atilaneves/unit-threaded/README.md

 =============

 ###**Warning**: With dmd 2.064.2 and the gold linker on Linux 64-bit this code crashes.
-**I'm waiting on the bug fix but right now I'm using ld.bfd again. dmd 2.063 is ok and there is no problem on Windows.**
+**On Linux, use ld.bfd, dmd 2.063 or dmd from git head.
+No problem on Windows.**

 Multi-threaded unit test framework for D. Based on similar work for [C++11](https://bitbucket.org/atilaneves/unit-thread).